Atlas975/Notes/MachineLearning/FeatureEngineering/Normalisation.md

 $$x'=\frac{x}{\sum x_{i}}$$
 ## Euclidean (L2) normalisation
 - Converts data into unit vectors with magnitudes equal to 1
-- In machine learning this can help in regularising the model, preventing overfitting by ensuring that the magnitude of weights doesn't grow too large.
+- In [[Artificial_intelligence|ML]] this can help in regularising the model, preventing overfitting by ensuring that the magnitude of weights doesn't grow too large.

 $$x'=\frac{x}{\sqrt{ \sum x_{i}^2 }}$$